 Traveling Upriver to Galibi Carib Ameri-Indian Village

-Dividing the territory of French Guiana and Suriname is the Marowijne River, which runs parallel north and south along the border.
-It divides mainly virgin rainforest and swampland before it empties into the Atlantic Ocean near the Carib Indian village of Galibi, where we stayed for one night.
-We met our boatman and his young son in Albina, the rough and tumble border town full of Brazilian gold miners, prostitutes, and other undesirables.
-In my experience, every boatman in the world has a young assistant, usually a son.
-We promptly had another celebratory beer for New Year and started upriver in the boat.
-We didn’t get far before the motor died.
-So, we had to call over a motorboat mechanic to work his magic and change a few spark plugs before we set off on our way an hour late.
-The journey upriver to Galibi lasted two hours, passing endless jungle, the captain spotted a river dolphin, and I took the time to catch up on sleep when I wasn’t busy trying to fend off splashing river waves.
+Dividing French Guiana and Suriname is the Marowijne River, which flows north and south along the border, cutting through virgin rainforest and swampland before spilling into the Atlantic Ocean near the Carib Indian village of Galibi, where we spent a night.
+We met our boatman and his young son in Albina, a gritty border town known for its Brazilian gold miners, prostitutes, and other rough elements.
+In my experience, every boatman has a young assistant, usually a son, helping out.
+We toasted to the New Year with a celebratory beer before heading upriver in the boat.
+But our journey didn’t go smoothly—soon after we set off, the motor died.
+We had to call over a mechanic who came to change the spark plugs, delaying us by about an hour.

 Village Layout

-The Carib people speak the Carib language, Dutch, and some French and English.
-They practice a hybrid of traditional shamanistic religions mixed with Catholicism.
-The village is heavily dependent on fishing and tourism from those who observe sea turtles laying their eggs in the Wia Wia Reserve, a vast wilderness area of desolate long sandy beaches and coastal swamp forest to the north.
+The Carib people speak a mix of their native Carib language, Dutch, French, and some English.
+Their religious practices are a blend of traditional shamanistic beliefs and Catholicism.
+The village survives primarily through fishing and tourism, with visitors coming to witness sea turtles laying their eggs in the Wia Wia Reserve—an expansive wilderness area of deserted sandy beaches and coastal swamp forests to the north.

-We walked a short distance to our rustic rooms for the night.
-The guest house was basic with a spring mattress, sheet, and pillow dropped off our packs and set off to explore the village without a village guide from the town.
+After arriving, we walked a short distance to our rustic rooms for the night.
+The guesthouse was simple—just a spring mattress, a sheet, and a pillow—and we dropped off our packs before heading out to explore the village on our own, without a guide.

 Flocks of black vultures were a common sight along the river